pavan88800/AWS-React-native-blog-app/README.md

 # AWS-React-native-blog-app

-This project was generated with Expo React-Native
+* This project was generated with Expo React-Native and this APP Is use for to Create Blog

 # Install, Configure & Run